The model picker interface may change as providers and model options evolve over time.

 “How do current market conditions for tech companies align with Porter’s Five Forces model we discussed?”

-When NOT to Use Web Search
+When Not to Use Web Search

-Consider disabling web search if:- Your course should focus on uploaded materials
+- Your course should focus on uploaded materials

 - You want to prevent students from relying on external sources